HimanshuHegde/Email-Aggregator/README.md

 Create environment files for backend:

 #### Backend Environment (`.env`)
+Note: for gemini api it is recomended to use your own api because if the token runs out the classification will just respnd with unclassified.
 ```env
 USER_ACCOUNTS = [{"email":"awps797@gmail.com","password":"rwua fekf ycxq gubn"},{"email":"797portfolio@gmail.com","password":"ftwi mtbh pmyi ohsa"}]
 ES_PASS = 1234567890